Yelp/mrjob/docs/guides/writing-mrjobs.rst

 (See :ref:`writing-your-first-job` for an explanation of this example.)

 Here are all the methods you can override to write a one-step job.
-We'll explain them better later in this document.
+We'll explain them over the course of this document.

     * :py:meth:`~mrjob.job.MRJob.mapper`
     * :py:meth:`~mrjob.job.MRJob.combiner`